ffvoigt/minimal-mistakes-playground/_pages/faq.md

 Yes, by using only a single excitation wavelength and a single illumination arm.
 If multiple laser wavelengths are required, [building a custom laser combiner](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0173879) could be an option.

-### What is the difference between mesoSPIM version 5 and its predecessors?
-The most recent (and recommended) version 5 differs from version 4 in a different set of stages to avoid a [problem with stage roll / wobble](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation/wiki/mesoSPIM_V4_stage_wobble).
-Compared to the 44.5 x 44.5 x 100 mm travel range of version 4, version 5 has a slightly larger range (52 x 52 x 102 mm).
-An overview of all mesoSPIM versions can be found [here](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation/wiki/mesoSPIM_history).

 ### How complicated is it to set up a mesoSPIM?
 We recommend setting up a mesoSPIM to researchers how have previous experience in setting up